 What is Hyaluronic Acid?

-Hyaluronic acid is a substance naturally found in your body that can also be made synthetically.
-As a humectant, it has the ability to draw moisture from the air and hold approximately 1,000 times its weight in water.
+Hyaluronic acid is a substance found naturally in your body although it can also be made synthetically.
+As a humectant, it can retain moisture and bind approximately 1000 times its weight in water.

 Type of ingredient: Humectant

-Main benefits: Hydrate the hair and scalp and reduce frizziness.
+Main benefits: Hydrates the hair and scalp and reduces frizziness.

 Who should use it: According to Hill, the moisture-binding property of hyaluronic acid is beneficial to all hair types and textures by helping retain the proper balance of lipids, humectants, and proteins required for healthy hair.

-How often can you use it: Hyaluronic acid can be applied topically on a daily basis or as needed on your wash days.
+How often can you use it: Hyaluronic acid can be applied topically daily or as needed on your wash days.

 Don't use with: Hyaluronic acid works well with most, if not all, ingredients.
 As Farhang explains, hyaluronic acid is a very easy ingredient to formulate into products, which is why it is so commonly used.

 To be clear, hyaluronic acid is not a moisturizer (it's a humectant).
 It works by retaining water and drawing moisture to the skin’s surface.
 This benefits the hair and scalp in several ways: